Women have different treatment needs than men. They respond differently to community supervision, incarceration, and treatment.

 The Pathways to Change programs provide gender-specific substance abuse treatment programs meeting and exceeding the quality of treatment offered by the best women's programs across the country.
 Extensive research, collaboration with other treatment providers, and professional experience have been combined to create a curriculum that targets the multiple treatment needs of substance-abusing, criminally involved women.
 From intake assessment to aftercare, a woman's individual needs are effectively addressed.
 In order to steer residents towards a successful recovery, all staff must understand the process of addiction and the process of recovery for women.
 Staff must also understand the ways in which people with substance abuse problems avoid their recovery, and have the tools to help redirect and coach residents towards a successful recovery.

 A successful milieu holds residents accountable to their community, which is a recovering community.
 Pro-treatment behaviors are acknowledged and rewarded, while treatment-defeating behaviors are minimized and eradicated.
-Staff and residents are given the tools to identify these behaviors and intervene accordingly. run community meetings, and feedback from case managers and other staff.
+Staff and residents are given the tools to identify these behaviors and intervene accordingly.
 Successful community reintegration is the result of the meshing of a successful treatment program with an educated and prepared family and community (e.g. friends, work, church, etc).
 A resident's family and community must be one that aids in the resident's recovery, and offers few impediments or triggers.
 The family must also understand the processes of addiction and recovery, and be prepared to deal with problems when they arise.
 Adequate financial resources and the skills to manage them are also crucial to the resident's successful transition to the community.
 The milieu works to assist the resident in setting up a successful transition, and confronts the areas of the transition plan that do not support her recovery.